solana-labs/solana/book/src/cluster.md

 Before starting any fullnodes, one first needs to create a *genesis block*.
 The block contains entries referencing two public keys, a *mint* and a *bootstrap leader*.
-The fullnode holding the bootstrap leader's secret key is responsible for appending the first entries to the ledger.
+The fullnode holding the bootstrap leader's private key is responsible for appending the first entries to the ledger.
 It initializes its internal state with the mint's account.
 That account will hold the number of native tokens defined by the genesis block.
 The second fullnode then contacts